marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/canonicalization-of-instructions.rst

   ``umax`` are associative when applied to integers, and sometimes to floating-point.

-.. index:: neg, canonicalization of

-.. index:: not, canonicalization of

-.. index:: mult, canonicalization of

-.. index:: plus, canonicalization of

-.. index:: minus, canonicalization of
+.. index:: neg, canonicalization of, not, canonicalization of, mult, canonicalization of, plus, canonicalization of, minus, canonicalization of

 * For these operators, if only one operand is a ``neg``, ``not``, ``mult``, ``plus``, or ``minus`` expression, it will be the